microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><a name="3"><b>Activity 3</a>: Confirm TDE is enabled</b></p>

-This is a quick activity to show you how easily you can confirm that TDE is enabled, or turn it on if it is not.
+This is a quick activity to show you how easily you can confirm that TDE is enabled, or you can enable it if it is not.

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>

-In the Azure portal, navigate to your Azure SQL Database, and in the left-hand task menu, under security, select **Transparent data encryption**.
+In the Azure portal, navigate to your Azure SQL Database, and in the left-hand menu, under Security, select **Transparent data encryption**.
 Confirm your database is set to **ON**.

 ![](../graphics/tdeon.png)

-Next, navigate to your Azure SQL Database logical server, and in the left-hand task menu, under security, select **Transparent data encrypton**.
+Next, navigate to your Azure SQL Database logical server, and in the left-hand menu, under Security, select **Transparent data encryption**.
 Notice that you have a different view:

 ![](../graphics/tdeoption.png)